How the Democrats are lining up their convention speakers - The Boston Globe

 Advertisement

 The first-night schedule reflects that big-tent objective.
-Sen. Bernie Sanders of Vermont, Biden’s main rival for the nomination — and still the standard-bearer of the populist left — has been given a keynote slot, just before Michelle Obama speaks, and after Andrew Cuomo, the moderate governor of New York, delivers what is expected to be a scathing attack on Trump’s handling of the health crisis.
+Senator Bernie Sanders of Vermont, Biden’s main rival for the nomination — and still the independent standard-bearer of the populist left — has been given a keynote slot.
+He’ll speak just before Michelle Obama and after Andrew Cuomo, the moderate governor of New York, delivers what is expected to be a scathing attack on Trump’s handling of the health crisis.

-After the formality of a virtual delegate vote Tuesday, Biden’s running mate will address the convention Wednesday.
-As a precaution, planners have scheduled speaking times for some top vice presidential contenders in case they are not picked, including Gov. Gretchen Whitmer of Michigan and Sens.
-Kamala Harris of California and Elizabeth Warren of Massachusetts.
+After the formality of a virtual delegate vote Tuesday, Biden’s running mate, Senator Kamala Harris of California, will address the convention Wednesday.
+Planners have scheduled speaking times for some top vice presidential contenders that were not picked, including Governor Gretchen Whitmer of Michigan and Senator Elizabeth Warren of Massachusetts.

 Bill Clinton will speak Tuesday, after Sally Yates, the former acting attorney general who briefly oversaw the investigation into potential ties between Trump’s 2016 campaign and Russia.
 Hillary Clinton is set to appear Wednesday, the same night as Gabrielle Giffords, the former Arizona congresswoman who was severely wounded by a gunman in 2011.